 Myrcene Benefits and Uses

-Myrcene Helps With Sleep
+May Help With Sleep

 In a study performed on mice, myrcene helped increase sleep duration by 2.6 times .

 Mycerne’s namesake, Myrcia Sphaerocarpa, is a medicinal shrub traditionally used in Brazil to treat diabetes, hypertension, diarrhea, and dysentery.
 Traditional Brazilian medicine also has a long history of use of lemongrass tea to ease pain and discomfort.

 One particular study used the myrcene of the essential oil of Porophyllum Ruderale, a Mexican plant where myrcene is the main monoterpene.